chadallison/tsbfl25/README.md

 ### Fewest Points Scored by One Team

+- 42.61 (Josh, Week 13)
 - 48.5 (Josh, Week 7)
 - 56.67 (Adam, Week 2)
 - 57.86 (Isaac, Week 3)
 - 60.76 (Matthew, Week 3)
-- 63.42 (JP, Week 7)

 ------------------------------------------------------------------------

 ### Past Week One Player Merchants

-- Jahmyr Gibbs: 32.4% of total points for Chad
+- Kyren Williams: 31% of total points for Josh
-- Amon-Ra St. Brown: 32.1% of total points for Josh
+- Seahawks D/ST: 27.5% of total points for Hank
-- Jaxon Smith-Njigba: 27.1% of total points for JP
+- Patrick Mahomes: 24% of total points for Chad
-- Dak Prescott: 23.2% of total points for Eric
+- Bijan Robinson: 21.8% of total points for Andrew
-- Packers D/ST: 22.2% of total points for Andrew
+- Marcus Mariota: 21.3% of total points for Matthew

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 19.95% of total points for Isaac
+- Jonathan Taylor: 18.98% of total points for Isaac
-- Christian McCaffrey: 18.84% of total points for David
+- Christian McCaffrey: 18.07% of total points for David
-- Josh Allen: 16.37% of total points for Adam
+- Josh Allen: 16.34% of total points for Adam
-- Jaxon Smith-Njigba: 16.01% of total points for JP
+- Drake Maye: 15.73% of total points for Andrew
-- Drake Maye: 15.91% of total points for Andrew
+- De’Von Achane: 15.71% of total points for Hank

 ------------------------------------------------------------------------